pschank/losebot/README.md

 and to use a properties file, invoke losebot supplying the path to your properties file as the first argument, like so:

 `python losebot.py <my properties file>`

+## Debugging problems

+### When chrome changes

+The chrome webdriver will update automatically, and its options and behavior change over time.
+For example, the option for "--headless" changed to "--headless=new"
+### When loseit changes their web site

+Log into losit.com, navigate to insights -> weekly summary

+Use the browser's developer mode to see the javascript files that are downloaded by the browser.

+Search in each for "export".